nicholasjackson/go-microservice-template/README.md

 docker-machine start default
 ```

-## Setup docker environment variables in your terminal, this allows the docker command to work with kitematic.
+## Setup docker environment variables in your terminal, this allows the docker command to work correctly.
 ```
 eval "$(docker-machine env default)"
 ```